A light and tasty recipe with an oriental twist.

 - 1 small onion peeled and very finely sliced

 - 400 strong chicken stock

 - salt and freshly ground black pepper

 - ½ tsp arrowroot, slaked

 - 1 tbsp olive oil

 - 1 tbsp toasted sesame oil, optional

 - Place the chopped onion, cold chicken stock, honey, sugar into a glass or ceramic bowl and mix really well.

-- Then add the squeezed lime juice and season the whole thing well with salt and pepper.
+- Then add the squeezed lime juice and season the whole pheasant well with salt and pepper.

-- Remove the back bone from the baby chicken, by cutting down either side with a sharp knife.
+- Remove the backbone from the partridge by cutting down either side with a sharp knife.

 - Break open and flatten well, then remove the knuckles.

-- Place the prepared partridge into the liquor cover with cling film and pop into the fridge and leave best overnight.
+- Place the prepared partridge into the liquor cover with cling film, pop into the fridge, and leave overnight.
 I have left for 2 days before, delicious.

-- When you come to cook them, take them out of the liquor and dry them very well in kitchen paper, season well with a little more salt and pepper.
+- When you cook them, take them out of the liquor, dry them very well in kitchen paper, and season well with a little more salt and pepper.

-- Heat the butter and oil in an ovenproof griddle or frying pan and place the birds skin side down.
+- Heat the butter and oil in an ovenproof griddle or frying pan and place the partridge skin side down.

-- Pour all the liquor into a saucepan and bring to the boil and gently simmer to reduce by half, check the seasoning and adjust if needed.
+- Pour all the liquor into a saucepan and bring to a boil and gently simmer to reduce by half.
+Check the seasoning and adjust if needed.

 - Thicken with the arrowroot or cornflour and blend with a hand blender or liquidiser.